rust-lang/lang-team/src/calendar.md

 - [View calendar][caldav] -- use this to view the calendar online and add it to your Google Calendar
 - [ICS file, for use outside from google calendar][ics] -- you can use this to subscribe from other programs

-You can also find a list of upcoming design meetings here:
+You can find a list of upcoming design meetings here:

 - [Design meeting schedule][ghp]